archway-network/cli/README.md

 ### Commands:
 ```
 accounts [options]   List available wasmd accounts or add new account
 configure [options]  Print or modify developer environment settings
 new                  Create a new dApp project for Archway Network
+network              Show network settings or migrate between networks
 help [command]       display help for command
 ```